repnz/windbg-cheat-sheet/README.md

 ## General WinDbg

-.<command> - run a command.
-This command is built-into the debugger !<command> - run an extension.
-Some extensions arrive by default, like "!process" Control-Break - Abort Long Running Operation / Debug Break
+- ```.<command>``` - run a command.
+This command is built-into the debugger
+- ```!<command>``` - run an extension.
+Some extensions arrive by default, like "!process"
+- Control-Break - Abort Long Running Operation / Debug Break

-## Symbols
+## Exploring Modules And Symbols

+Symbols are important when examining modules.
+When examining a certain module we always need to verify it's symbols are loaded.
+We can use the ```lm``` command to see which modules are loaded right now - for each module we can see the status of the symbols.
+Basically information about loaded modules is not 'updated' unless ```.reload``` is used before. use .reload when changing the process context or when you're missing a specific modules in the list.

-- .reload to reload symbols of loaded modules.
+- ```.reload``` to reload symbols of loaded modules.
 Typically used to load symbols of modules that weren't loaded before
 - You may want to use <code>!sym noisy</code> to diagnose symbol loading errors.
-- .reload /u - unload symbols.
+- ```.reload /u``` - unload symbols.
 This is used to release the .pdb file of compiled code.
   - Sometimes it's needed to forcefully close handles to PDB files because WinDbg does not close them.
   (using process explorer or process hacker..)

-## Exploring Modules And Symbols

-- lm (List Modules): Prints list of loaded modules
+- ```lm``` (List Modules): Prints list of loaded modules
-- x (Examine): Prints loaded symbols - x <module_name>!<symbol_name> - you can use wildcard on both sides
+- ```x``` (Examine): Prints loaded symbols - ```x <module_name>!<symbol_name>``` - you can use wildcard on both sides
+    - Search for a function by name: ```x MyDllName!FunctionName```
-    - Search for modules: x Ori*!
+    - Search for a function with wildcards ```x MyDllName!*Func``` (ends with Func)

 ## Source Navigation

-- .open -a <symbol> - open the source file with this symbol
+- ```.open -a <symbol>``` - open the source file with this symbol

 ## Breakpoints

+These are the commands for int3 breakpoints.
 - bp - normal breakpoint
 - Breakpoint On DriverEntry - If your driver is not loaded yet, you cannot use "bp MyDriver!DriverEntry" because this symbol is not known yet.
 You can use the "bu" command, this allows to put a breakpoint on the driver entry because those breakpoints are calculated when a driver is loaded.
+Another trick to break at the load of drivers (Useful in case you don't have symbols) is breaking in ntoskrnl.exe where DriverEntry is called.
+(For example, IopLoadDriver)
 - bl - list breakpoints
 - bc * / bc <breakpoint_id> - clear breakpoint
 - bp /1 <location> - temporary breakpoint (break 1 time..)